metabase/metabase/docs/databases/uploads.md

 # Uploading data

 You can upload data in CSV format to Metabase and start asking questions about it.
+This feature is best suited for ad hoc analysis of spreadsheet data.
+If you have a lot of data, or will need to update or add to that data regularly, we recommend setting up a way to load that data into a database directly, then connecting Metabase to that database.

 ## Enabling uploads